-Determine the factors affecting student's performance in Kenya certificate of Secondary education.
+- Determine the factors affecting student's performance in Kenya certificate of secondary education. - 2.
+Determine the relationship between teacher experience and students performance in Kenya Certificate of Secondary Education

-- Determine the relationship between teacher experience and students performance in Kenya certificate of national examination. - Find out the relationship between teacher qualification and student performance in Kenya certificate of national examination.
+3. Find out the relationship between teacher qualification and student performance in Kenya Certificate of Secondary Education